Towards a Theoretical Understanding of Two Tower Recommendation Models: Asymptotic Behaviors

-where $\mu_{ui}$ represents the probability measure of $(x_u,\tilde{x}_i)$ on $\text{Supp}(\mu_u)\times\text{Supp}(\mu_i)$. \end{theorem} Theorem~\ref{th1} provides a measure of the approximation error of the two-tower model.
+where $\mu_{ui}$ represents the probability measure of $(x_u,\tilde{x}_i)$ on $\text{Supp}(\mu_u)\times\text{Supp}(\mu_i)$. \end{theorem} Theorem~\ref{th1} provides a measure of the approximation error of the two tower model.
 The upper bound on the approximation error in Theorem~\ref{th1} implies that there exists some $\Phi$ for which the true model can be effectively approximated by $\mathcal{R}^{\Phi}$, provided that the underlying true functions $f^{\ast}$ and $\tilde{f}^{\ast}$ in Equation~\ref{model} have sufficient smoothness.
-Moreover, Theorem~\ref{th1} remains valid irrespective of the value of L, indicating that the approximation error of the two-tower model can converge to zero with any number of layers.
+Moreover, Theorem~\ref{th1} remains valid irrespective of the value of L, indicating that the approximation error of the two tower model can converge to zero with any number of layers.
 We defer the proof to the appendix~\ref{append}.